 It’s also highly recommended that digital nomads break up their work week with a half-day or full-day away from their computers during the week.
 Taking Wednesday away from the working week is not only a great way to beat the crowds, but to recharge, ready to tackle the second half of the week.

-How Digital Nomads Stay Productive when Remote Working
+Summary: How Digital Nomads Stay Productive when Remote Working

 Staying productive as a digital nomad when working remotely may be a difficult task, but it’s not an impossible one.
 There are countless tips and tricks that remote workers can use to keep focused on their work and keep burnout at bay when working on the road.
 From morning routines and dedicated workspaces to noise-cancelling headphones and regular break-taking, digital nomads around the world are masters of getting things done in sub-optimal conditions.
 Whether you’re a committed coworker, a hotel room typer or a cafe commuter, there’s a productivity tip to help you get the most out of your remote working gig.